erikdrobne/SwiftUICoordinator/README.md

     /// This method is called when the navigator should start navigating. func start() throws
     /// Navigate to a specific route.
-    /// It creates a view for the route and adds it to the navigation stack using the specified transition. func show(route: Route) throws
+    /// It creates a view for the route and adds it to the navigation stack using the specified action (TransitionAction). func show(route: Route) throws
     /// Sets the navigation stack to a new array of routes.
     /// It can be useful if you need to reset the entire navigation stack to a new set of views.